Union Jack flag icon Canada flag Canada Ireland flag Ireland

 A candle holder with multiple arms.

-Sets of silver cutlery - can be supplied loose, in cutlery rolls or within a fitted box.
-Full canteen consists of 12 settings including table and dessert forks and spoons and teaspoons, but not always knives.
+Sets of silver cutlery - can be supplied loose, in cutlery rolls, or within a fitted box.
+The full canteen consists of 12 settings, including table and dessert forks, spoons, and teaspoons, but not always knives.
 Components can vary according to taste and desires.

 A form of decoration where silver is raised and hammered to produce a design in relief.